FrankLef/cookiecutter-pkg/README.md

 `pip3 install pyarrow` in the local python.
 Don't install `pyarrow` with `poetry add pyarrow` or you will get a whole lot of cryptic errors.

+## Install and use the package

+Assume all of the above went well and the packages contains features ready to be used by projects or other python packages.

+Follow the following steps to share the package

+### Step 1 Install the package

+`poetry install` install the package in *editable mode*.
+That is it install a link to the package on the computer rather than as an independent piece of software.
+This is very useful to make the code available as soon as it is modified when it is imported again.

+    poetry install

 ## Libraries Used

 The primary libraries used are described in sections as follows: